intel/optimized-models/pytorch/ResNext101_32x4d/README.md

 export DATA_PATH=<The path for imagenet dataset>
 ```

-**Note:** change ip address (xxx.xxx.xxx.xxx) in the following commands to the one in your environment
+**Note:** change ip address (xxx.xxx.xxx.xxx) in the following commands to the one in your environment.

 ### FP32:
 * training benchmark (4 instances, 24 cores/ins):